 You can also make your mark with a Nursing Informatics specialization, learning how to integrate the latest developments in the sciences—nursing, computer, and information—to manage and communicate data.
-Or bring your passions and dedication to hands-on patient care with an Adult-Gerontology Primary Care Nurse Practitioner specialization and help meet the demand for nurses to care for an aging population.
+Or bring your passion and dedication to hands-on patient care with an Adult-Gerontology Primary Care Nurse Practitioner specialization and help meet the demand for nurses to care for an aging population.

-Walden University is an accredited institution offering a Master of Science in Nursing (MSN) degree program with eight specializations.
+Walden University is an accredited institution offering a Master of Science in Nursing (MSN) degree program with nine specializations.
 Expand your career options and earn a degree online in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.